Tools the Agent Knows to Reach For

 The shelf nobody could see

-Claude Code skills are slash commands — /test, /refactor, project-specific ones tucked into .claude/skills/, plugin-bundled ones, global ones in ~/.claude/plugins/*/skills/.
-They are first-class user customization.
+Claude Code skills are slash commands — /test, /refactor, and whatever else a team has authored.
+They're first-class user customization.
 Teams ship them to encode house style: how tests should be written, how PRs should be reviewed, how a security pass actually runs in this org.

 A H·AI·K·U run leans hard on subagents.
 Every hat in every unit is a fresh subagent with a tightly scoped prompt.
 The parent gives it a role, a scope, the inputs it's allowed to read, and the rule about how to relay results.
 Until this PR, it gave the subagent zero awareness of what skills were installed in the user's environment.